 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 - Best hybrid mattresses: Saatva Classic, DreamCloud Luxury Hybrid, Sealy Posturepedic Hybrid Essentials, King Koil Xtended Life Concerto

 - Best foam mattresses: Nectar Memory Foam, Amerisleep AS2, Eight Sleep The Pod Pro, Puffy Lux

-While there are many great mattresses out there, there’s no best mattress for everyone.
+While there are lots of great mattresses out there, there’s no best mattress for everyone.
 Your height, weight, age, sleeping position, and particular health conditions are factors that will determine what’s most comfortable for you.

 Before deciding on a mattress, you may want to test out different styles, like hybrid or all foam, in a store to see what type you prefer.
 Then, you can start narrowing down brands and looking for particular features.
 If you choose to buy online, many companies offer home trials.